Understanding Commercial Real Estate Government Incentives

 Capital Improvement Projects

 A capital improvement project is the addition of a permanent structural change or the restoration of some aspect of a property that will either enhance the property’s overall value, prolong its useful life, or adapt it to new uses.
-An example of a business-based capital improvement would be installing a new HVAC system or putting in Americans with Disability Act (ACA) accessible features in an existing building.
+An example of a capital improvement is installing a new HVAC system or putting accessible features in an existing building.
 The government policy is revised frequently, so it would be wise to read further into the governance.

 Historic Preservation Tax Credits

-In short, a 20% income tax credit is available for the rehabilitation of historic, income-producing buildings that are determined by the Secretary of the Interior, through the National Park Service, to be “certified historic structures.”
+In short, a 20% income tax credit is available for the rehabilitation of historic, income-producing buildings determined by the Secretary of the Interior, through the National Park Service, to be “certified historic structures.”
 Every year, the Technical Preservation Services approves nearly 1,200 projects, totaling some $6 billion annually.
-If you are purchasing an old building, it would be beneficial to see if it would qualify for any historic preservation tax credits.
+If you are purchasing an old building, check if it would qualify for any historic preservation tax credits.

 Energy Efficient Incentives

-Since the most recent presidential election, the Biden administration put climate change initiatives at the top of its priority list through its Build Back Better plan.
-In November 20221, the Build Back Better Act was passed and this brought about $555 billion in dedicated funds to combat climate change– including enhancements to Section 179D, the energy efficient commercial building tax deduction.
+The Biden administration put climate change initiatives at the top of its priority list through its Build Back Better plan.
+In November 2021, the Build Back Better Act brought about $555 billion in dedicated funds to combat climate change– including enhancements to Section 179D, the energy efficient commercial building tax deduction.

 This deduction allows taxpayers to claim a deduction for as much as $1.80 per square foot for commercial-building energy-efficient improvements with greater than 50% energy savings.
 Owners of commercial buildings who built or installed improvements after January 1, 2006 are eligible for deduction.

 But, this is just one form of energy efficient savings, among hundreds available.
 How do you find what is available, what you’re eligible for, and where to start?
 IncentiFind is the nation’s go-to database for commercial real estate and home improvement incentives.
-With IncentiFind, you enter your property address and answer a few questions, and their massive database finds tax credits, grants, fee waivers, rebates, bill credits and so much more.
+With IncentiFind, enter your property address and answer a few questions, and the database finds tax credits, grants, fee waivers, rebates, bill credits and more.
 This doesn’t just apply to new construction, but existing buildings as well.
-IncentiFind helps your project locate incentives for areas including water conservation, historic re-use, PACE eligible areas, smart building technology and so much more.
+IncentiFind helps your project locate incentives for areas including water conservation, historic re-use, PACE eligible areas, and smart building technology.

 Locating commercial real estate incentives through capital improvements and payroll tax credits are just a few of the ways to offset the cost of your commercial real estate portfolio.
 Investing in a commercial real estate asset management software is a must, too.
 Contact STRATAFOLIO to learn how our technology can save you thousands of dollars each year.